-How To Cull And Edit Quickly From Your iPad | Family Photographer
+How To Cull And Edit Quickly From Your iPad

 Education

-If you dread culling as much as I do, then you’ve come to the right place.
+If you dread culling as much as I do, then you’ve come to the right place!

 I invested in an iPad Pro as a last-minute write-off for 2019 with the intentions of learning how to cull from it… fast forward 8 months later, I finally figured out how thanks to my photo bestie Whitney!